 Hundreds of recordings have appeared over the years and YouTube is full of performances and accounts, including this video with Frank Proffitt, Jr. and residents of Wilkes County who share quite a bit of oral history:

 The story of Tom Dula, or Tom Dooley, remains one of North Carolina's best-known contributions to a genre of songs called "murder ballads".
 These songs, some with origins in England and Ireland, are retellings of historic murders in folk ballads.
-These include songs like "Omie Wise," another North Carolina-based murder ballad that was nearly as widely known as "Tom Dooley."
+These include songs like "Omie Wise," another North Carolina-based murder ballad that was once nearly as widely known as "Tom Dooley."

 More Dula Info: